zx80/flask-simple-auth/docs/TUTORIAL.md

 Let us now activate *token* authentication.
 This avoids sending login/passwords in each request, and is much more efficient for the server because cryptographic password hashing functions are *designed* to be very slow.
-Moreover, you do not want to pay for cpu cycles and have your users endure additional latency just for that.
+Moreover, you may not want to pay for cpu cycles and have your users endure additional latency just for that.
 Token authentication can be activated explicitely by prepending *token* to `FSA_AUTH` in `acme.conf`: